Lawrence "Lipbone" Redding

 Lawrence "Lipbone" Redding is an American songwriter, guitarist, singer, composer, performance artist, and voicestrumentalist.
 He is most noted for his ability to vocally imitate trombones, bass and percussion and incorporate them into live musical performances.
 The name Lipbone is a contraction of "Lip Trombone".
 In addition, Redding also uses throat singing, which is one of the oldest forms of music found in a variety of cultures.
-Redding covered Joe Tex and William Devaughn's soul song.

 Career

 Redding's album Hop The Fence ranked number 3 on the Jamband Radio Chart in 2007 and remained in the top 10 for 11 consecutive weeks.
 The song "Dogs Of Santiago," written and performed by Redding, ranked in the top 100 of the Americana Music Association radio charts for the same year.
 In July 2011 the album Unbroken by Lipbone Redding and The LipBone Orchestra reached No. 71 on the Americana Music Association radio chart.

 The song "Hollywood An' Vine", written and performed by Redding, is on the soundtrack of A&E's television program Parking Wars.

 The song "Tuscaloosa Suntan", written and performed by Redding, is on the soundtrack of MTV's television program Jersey Shore.

 The songs "I Hear Voices" and "Precious things", written and performed by Redding, are on the soundtrack of FX's television program Starved.

 Based in New York City since the early 1990s, Redding is the co-founder of the 67-year performance art project LoveSphere (under the pseudonym "CitiZen One").
 He is also a collaborator with the Bill T. Jones/Arnie Zane Dance Company and co-composer of the production "Chapel/Chapter."
 The evening-length show was awarded the 2006–2007 Bessie Awards by the New York Dance & Performance Awards Committee for best collaborative effort and 2008 Toronto's Dora Mavor Moore Award for outstanding production.